Shifting AI Efficiency From Model-Centric to Data-Centric Compression: Future Works

-Given the current limitations in evaluating data-centric token compression methods using general-purpose benchmarks, we envision the development of a dedicated benchmark specifically designed to evaluate them.
-Such a benchmark should comprehensively \textbf{span diverse domains}—including natural language processing, computer vision, and multi-modal tasks—and \textbf{incorporate task-specific challenges} particularly relevant to token compression, such as optical character recognition (OCR) parsing~\citep{ouyang2024omnidocbench,zhang2024ocr} and automatic speech recognition (ASR)~\citep{conneau2023fleurs,park2024long}.
+Given the current limitations in evaluating data-centric compression methods using general-purpose benchmarks, we envision the development of a dedicated benchmark specifically designed to evaluate them.
+Such a benchmark should comprehensively \textbf{span diverse domains}—including natural language processing, computer vision, and multi-modal tasks—and \textbf{incorporate task-specific challenges} particularly relevant to token compression, such as optical character recognition (OCR) parsing~\cite{ouyang2024omnidocbench,zhang2024ocr} and automatic speech recognition (ASR)~\cite{conneau2023fleurs,park2024long}.
 Furthermore, it is essential that this benchmark jointly \textbf{considers both task performance and latency}, as both are critical for real-world deployment.
-A well-rounded benchmark of this nature would enable more rigorous, fair, and holistic evaluation of token compression techniques, ultimately driving progress in this area.
+A well-rounded benchmark would enable a more rigorous, fair, and holistic evaluation of data-centric compression methods, ultimately driving progress in this area.